bbengfort/honu/README.md

     $ honu serve

-Which by default will run on `:3264`, you can specify a different address with the `-a` flag or the `$HONU_SERVER_ADDR` environment variable.
+Which by default will run on `:3264`, you can specify a different address with the `-a`, `--addr` flag or the `$HONU_SERVER_ADDR` environment variable.

-For replication, servers need to know their peers.
-This can be specified with a semi-colon delimited list using the `-peers` flag, or using the `$HONU_PEERS` environment variable.
+The default consistency mode for a server is linearizable, this means that the  entire store is read locked to Get a value and write locked to Put a value.
+All versions have a single monotonically increasing version number and accesses between objects are totally ordered.

+> NOTE: linearizable here is only with respect to the local replica.
+Forks can still occur if concurrent accesses happen before replication.

+In order to switch to sequential mode (each object is accessed independently with respect to key), specify the `-r`, `--relax` or set the `$HONU_SEQUENTIAL_CONSISTENCY` environment variable to true.

 ### Clients and Throughput